testingisdocumenting/znai/td-documentation-cli/documentation/visuals/smart-bullet-points.md

 # Presentation only type

-If you want to change bullets type only for presentation use
+If you want to change bullets type only for presentation use:

     :include-meta: {presentationBulletListType: "BulletsListType"}

 # HorizontalStripes

-Following bullet points will be rendered as horizontal striped, but only in presentation mode
+Following bullet points will be rendered as horizontal striped, but only in presentation mode.

     :include-meta: {presentationBulletListType: "HorizontalStripes"}